perl - "Not well-formed" error from XML::Simple -

 not well-formed (invalid token) @ line 3, column 53, byte 63

-please take note of warning in documentation xml::simple
+please take note of warning in documentation xml::simple, reads follows:

 the use of module in new code discouraged. other modules available provide more straightforward , consistent interfaces. in particular,